DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 Please agree with your hiring team regarding the tech stack choice.

-The backend should implement the [Accounting API](https://infra.devskills.app/accounting/api/3.1.0).
+The backend should implement the [Accounting API](https://infra.devskills.app/accounting/api/3.1.0), which is defined in the [Open API](https://www.openapis.org/) format.

 The frontend should consist of a form for submitting transactions and a transaction list.